| |

 Windshield Wipers: Checks condition of blades – replace every 6-12 months.

-Now let’s look at how often key maintenance procedures should be performed.
+Now let’s look at how often Basic maintenance procedures should be performed.

 Recommended Maintenance Schedules

-Manufacturers provide maintenance checklists indicating when various inspections and repairs should occur.
+Manufacturers provide Car Maintenance Schedule checklists indicating when various inspections and repairs should occur.

 Below are general recommendations for a typical gasoline-powered sedan: